 It’s worth remembering that most of these products aren’t EPA approved, so probably aren’t legal to use on the road, especially in California.

-Whether you’re looking for a fuel system cleaner or octane booster (or both) will have an influence on your choice, but the reality is that they’re all pretty safe to use in a gas engine, they all have some sort of cleaning element, and they all boost the octane rating – some just do specific jobs better than others, and that’s why you have a choice.
+Whether you’re looking for a fuel system cleaner or octane booster (or both), it will have an influence on your choice.
+But, the reality is that they’re all pretty safe to use in a gas engine.
+They all have some sort of cleaning element, and they all boost the octane rating.
+Some just do specific jobs better than others, and that’s why you have a choice.